mesgjs/mesgjs/docs/Mesgjs-10-Minute-Overview.md

 * Note that "`!}`" is a single, indivisible, "lexical token", not two.
 It ends a code block, and is meant as a visual alert/reminder that the final value will be returned.
 It is unrelated to the `!` (message parameter) namespace.
-Further note that "`! }`" (as two separate tokens) is an error, as `!` is not permitted to appear by itself as a value (only as the base object for a message).
+Further note that "`! }`" (as two separate tokens) is a non-returning block with a final value consisting of `!`, an operator-style word literal.

 * Namespaces help avoid naming collisions, but you do have to be mindful when reading or writing code so as not to mix them up (or potentially